project-iris/iris-go/README.md

   Quickstart
 --------------

-The first step to using Iris through any binding is setting up a local [_relay_ _node_](http://iris.karalabe.com/downloads) through which messages can be sent to any participant of the system.
+Iris uses a relaying architecture, where client applications do not communicate directly with one another, but instead delegate all messaging operations to a local relay process responsible for transferring the messages to the correct destinations.
+The first step hence to using Iris through any binding is setting up the local [_relay_ _node_](http://iris.karalabe.com/downloads).
 You can find detailed infos in the [Run, Forrest, Run](http://iris.karalabe.com/book/run_forrest_run) section of [the book of Iris](http://iris.karalabe.com/book), but a very simple way would be to start a _developer_ node.

     > iris -dev
     Entering developer mode